MateoMROZEK/oghub-public/README.md

+# If you're reusing this github for your project, you'll need to add the phrase “Taken from OGHub.fr” to the redirect link!

 ## Want to help OGHub.fr?

 We have several files at your disposal.
 The file containing the names of the different weeks/summits/vanities is located at: ``thematics-week.json``